Rescue Me (Bell, Book & Candle song)

-"Rescue Me" is a 1997 song recorded by German band Bell, Book & Candle.
-It is their first and most successful single and was released on the band's first studio album, Read My Sign (1998).
-The song is sung by band member Jana Gross and was an international hit, peaking at number two in Austria, number three in Germany and Spain, number six in Switzerland and number eight in Sweden.
-"Rescue Me" was awarded platinum in Germany and Austria, and gold in Sweden and Spain.
+"Rescue Me" is a song recorded by German band Bell, Book & Candle, released in June 1997 by Arista, BMG and Logic Records as the first single from their first studio album, Read My Sign (1998).
+The song is written by Andy Birr and Hendrick Röder, and produced by Bernd Wendlandt and Ingo Politz.
+It is sung by Jana Gross and was an international hit, peaking at number two in Austria, number three in Germany and Spain, number six in Switzerland and number eight in Sweden.
+"Rescue Me" was awarded platinum status in both Germany and Austria, and gold status in Sweden and Spain.

 Critical reception

-AllMusic editor Tom Demalon described the song as a "Celtic-tinged march" in his review of Read My Sign.
-He noted further that the lyrics "are long on affairs of the heart and Gross' delivery manages to give them mileage when they become trite."
-Chuck Taylor from Billboard said it is a "full-bodied anthemic midtempo number, which at times is as reminiscent of new age vocalist Enya as it is of rockers the Cranberries."
-He noted that the melody is "simply enchanting and instantly accessible without crossing too far into pure pop territory.
+AllMusic editor Tom Demalon described the song as a "Celtic-tinged march", noting further that the lyrics "are long on affairs of the heart and Gross' delivery manages to give them mileage when they become trite."
+Chuck Taylor from Billboard viewed it as a "pure delight" and a "full-bodied anthemic midtempo number, which at times is as reminiscent of new age vocalist Enya as it is of rockers the Cranberries."
+He remarked that the melody is "simply enchanting and instantly accessible without crossing too far into pure pop territory.
 Given the right care and a serious marketing campaign from Blackbird".
-He also added that the track is "pure delight".
-Pan-European magazine Music & Media commented that "after a slow start, this Berlin trio's epic rock ballad has taken off in a big way—but it was touch and go for a while."
-A reviewer from New Straits Times called the song "refreshing and expressive".
+Pan-European magazine Music & Media wrote, "After a slow start, this Berlin trio's epic rock ballad has taken off in a big way—but it was touch and go for a while."
+A reviewer from New Straits Times complimented the song as "refreshing and expressive".
+Music Week named it Single of the Week, noting its top 10 success in Austria, Spain, Switzerland and Germany.
+The reviewer added, "This single comes across sounding a little like one of the Cranberries' poppier tunes, and should do reasonably well on local radio over here [in the UK]."

 One of the first programmers to feature the song was Bernhard Hiller, head of music at CHR station 104.6 RTL in Berlin.
-He recalled, "We started playing Rescue Me because they're a local band and we thought it would suit our format.
+He recalled, "We started playing "Rescue Me" because they're a local band and we thought it would suit our format.
 But our research showed that it wasn't going down well with our audience.
 At first we couldn't believe it, but by the time it should have been all but dead, it started to take off in a big way."
 Hiller suggested that the fact that the band and the station cooperated on promotional activities on the record may have played a major role in its eventual success.
 He stated that "Now it's one of our very best-testing records."